HeliumEdu/platform/README.md

 and system resources, the local development environment described below is the quickest and easiest way to get up and running.

 ### Local Development
 This is the simplest way to get started with minimal effort, as it requires no additional projects or environments.
-To get started (assuming you have followed the "Getting Started" directions above), simply move the example config into place with `cp -n .env.example .env`.
+To get going (assuming you have followed the "Getting Started" directions above), you should have the ENVIRONMENT environment variable set to "dev".
+Then, simply move the example config into place with `cp -n .env.example .env`.

 Now you're all set!
 To start the development server, execute: